-Puy du Fou has a role to play in the development of the social, environmental and humanitarian fabric through various actions.
-It is also putting this commitment into practice through wildlife conservation programmes.
+The Puy du Fou has a full role to play in the evolution of the social, environmental and humanitarian fabric through various actions.
+This position is especially expressed in species conservation programs.

 Puy du Fou has held the tourism and travel industry’s Green Globe certification since 2012.
 This international certification covers the three pillars of Corporate Social Responsibility: environmental, economic and social sustainability.
 Ranked in the top 15 tourist attractions in France, Puy du Fou was the first to be awarded this certification, in recognition of its commitment to sustainable development.